 Questions Regarding Codes

-Any question of interpretation regarding this Code shall be referred to the Compliance Office or Dean of Student Services Officer for final determination.
-The Code shall be reviewed periodically under the direction of the Dean of Student Services or Compliance Office.
+Any question of interpretation regarding this Code shall be referred to the Compliance Office or Dean of Student and Community Engagement for final determination.
+The Code shall be reviewed periodically under the direction of the Dean of Student and Community Engagement or Compliance Office.

 *Arizona Revised Statutes - Title 13 Criminal Code - Section 13-2911 Interference with or disruption of an educational institution; violation; classification; definitions.